 Loïc BERTRAND

-Senior researcher (Directeur de recherche), ENS Paris-Saclay, France
+Senior researcher (Directeur de recherche DR1), ENS Paris-Saclay, France

 loic.bertrand@ens-paris-saclay.fr

 I am a senior researcher at the École normale supérieure Paris-Saclay, which is part of the Université Paris-Saclay.
-I lead the research theme on ancient and palaeo-inspired materials and teach in the chemistry department.
+I am a member of the Chemistry department and an associate member of the Design department.
+I lead the research theme on ancient and palaeo-inspired materials.
 With L. Romary, I. Rouget, A. Thomas and L. de Viguerie, I am the coordinator of the Île-de-France region's key research and innovation sector on Tangible Heritage, which brings together 135 laboratories and institutions.
-Since 2021, I coordinate the Atoms for Heritage Collaborating Centre of the International Atomic Energy Agency with S. Nomade and S. David.

-As a physico-chemist, I have studied studied archaeological, cultural heritage, palaeoenvironmental and paleontological materials at the C2RMF (Paris, 1999-2002), the University of Cambridge (UK, 2002-2003), the Laboratoire de Physique des solides (Orsay, 2004-2005), the SOLEIL synchrotron (2005-2020), IPANEMA (2007-2020) and PPSM (since 2022).
+As a physico-chemist, I have studied archaeological, cultural heritage, palaeoenvironmental and paleontological materials at the C2RMF (Paris, 1999–2002), the University of Cambridge (UK, 2002–2003), the Laboratoire de Physique des solides (Orsay, 2004–2005), the SOLEIL synchrotron (2005–2020), IPANEMA (2007–2020) and ENS Paris-Saclay (since 2020).
 I initiated and built the European laboratory for research on ancient materials IPANEMA and have been its director from 2010 to 2019.
 I have coordinated France's participation in the European Research Infrastructure for Heritage Science (E-RIHS) from 2015 to 2022, and have been the scientific director of E-RIHS during its preparatory phase.

 Main research interests